tbernalz/document-password-remover/README.md

-# Document Password Remover
+# File Password Remover

-This project is a tool for removing passwords from different types of documents, including PDF, Excel and Word files.
-The application allows you to provide the input file, output file, and password through environment variables or both a **command-line interface (CLI)** and an optional **graphical user interface (GUI)**, allowing users to easily remove passwords and save the decrypted versions of their documents.
+This project is a tool for removing passwords from different types of files, including PDF, Excel and Word files.
+The application allows you to provide the input file, output file, and password through environment variables or both a **command-line interface (CLI)** and an optional **graphical user interface (GUI)**, allowing users to easily remove passwords and save the decrypted versions of their files.

 ## 🚀 Features